viswanathsaj/covid-kerala/README.md

 # COVID Kerala
-A Telegram bot to notify users of district-wise availability of vaccines and other relevant announcement or information.
+A Telegram bot to notify users of district-wise availability of vaccines and other relevant announcements, information or statistics.

 ### Configuring a testing environment